 The city also experiences a heat island effect, which results in slightly higher temperatures.
 Like much of the country, Helsinki experiences long summer days and very low sun during the winter.
 The average summertime temperature is 70 degrees Fahrenheit (21 degrees Celsius).

 Tampere is an inland city in southern Finland.
 Its climate varies between a humid continental climate and a subarctic climate, with mild summers and winters that are below freezing from November through March.
 The snow season typically runs from late November through early April.
-The daily mean temperature is 62 degrees Fahrenheit (17 degrees Celsius) in July and just 21 degrees Fahrenheit (-6 degrees Celsius) in January.
+The daily mean temperature is 62 degrees Fahrenheit (17 degrees Celsius) in July and just 21 degrees Fahrenheit (minus 6 degrees Celsius) in January.

 Oulu is one of the northernmost large cities in the world.
-The subarctic climate lends itself to cold, snowy winters and short, warm summer, with an average annual temperature of just 37 degrees Fahrenheit (3 degrees Celsius).
-The city receives approximately 19 inches of precipitation each year, typically during July and August.
+The subarctic climate lends itself to cold, snowy winters and short, warm summers, with an average annual temperature of just 37 degrees Fahrenheit (3 degrees Celsius).
+The city receives approximately 19 inches of rain each year, typically during July and August.
 Summers are long, but winters are extremely dark with an average of eight hours of sunshine total during the month of December.

 Finland's northernmost region has a subarctic climate with frigid winters and mild summers.

 December through February is the peak travel season here, as the region is popular with travelers looking to see the Northern Lights.
 Temperatures average around 16 degrees Fahrenheit (minus 9 degrees Celsius) in December, but can occasionally drop as low as minus 22 degrees Fahrenheit (minus 30 degrees Celsius) with the windchill.
 The snowy season lasts from October through mid-May.
 Summertime is warmer, with temperatures between 50 and 60 degrees Fahrenheit (10 to 15 degrees Celsius).